The Gerry Pomerleau Memorial Ride

 Benefiting the New Hampshire ATV Club

-Thank you to everyone participating in the 20th annual Gerry Pomerleau Memorial Ride, NH ATV Day at the Mt.
-Washington Auto Road this upcoming June 29th!
-Driver (and machine) tickets for this year are now sold out.
-This ride benefits the NH ATV Club – in 2018 the Auto Road gave back over $10,000 to the club which goes to support trail maintenance and access, rider safety, and education.
+The Gerry Pomerleau Memorial Ride on June 27th benefits the NH ATV Club – in 2019 the Auto Road gave back over $10,000 to the club which goes to support trail maintenance and access, rider safety, and education.

 As the nation’s oldest man-made tourist attraction, we are dedicated to providing safe access to the summit of Mt.
 Washington.
 Tourists come from around the globe to drive and tour this legendary road.